FaR-Team/patch-notes/_posts/2024-12-18-Since-December-18th.md

 ## Room Makers

++ RELEASED THE GAME ON GOOGLE PLAY STORE!
 + Added the tag system, together with little icon indicators for the current room's tag.
 + Added the labeler, an item to change the current room's tag, together with its UI.
 + Added a sledgehammer, used to destroy and open locked doors